andreaUNAM/cringecentral/live_slug_reaction.md

 No, *Freetown's perfect just the way it is*.
 Cobb didn't want to leave his home.
 Leave his beloved home, and for *Din*?
 Maybe he really did want Din to stay.
 But he had to know that that wasn't something Din did.
 Stay.
 Settle down.
 It's something he didn't do, but it could be something he eventually did, in a place like Freetown, with a person like Cobb...

 He had been kidding, that had to be it.
-He had said so, and although sometimes people sometimes use that to dismiss the truth, people also sometimes tease and prod without any hidden agenda. *Dank ferrik*, how was Din supposed to pinpoint either for any given situation.
+He had said so, and although sometimes people sometimes use that to dismiss the truth, people also sometimes tease and prod without any hidden agenda. *Dank ferrik*, how was Din supposed to pinpoint either for any given situation?

 He had to stop reeling, that's what he had to do.
 Things were the way they were, and they would continue to be that way.
 Cobb would help with Fett's war, he'd see him again then, and then he'd see him every time he stopped by Freetown with whatever excuse he could come up with.
 This time, he had managed to ask if he could buy him a drink.
 It would only take him a couple hundred decades to take another step in that direction.